binux/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

 * Pages transferred via the Hypertext Transfer Protocol ([HTTP]).
 * Web Pages structured using HyperText Markup Language ([HTML]).

-To scrape information from web is
+To scrape information from a web is

 1. Finding URLs of the pages contain the information we want.
 2. Fetching the pages via HTTP.